7 Principles to Follow in E-Commerce Customer Service

 But as Cynthia Grimm explains in When to Offer Fewer Customer Service Channels, few customers actually care about the means they use to reach out to companies.
 They only care about the outcome.

-And in a digital environment, digital contact channels simply produce better outcomes.
+And in a digital environment, digital contact channels simply produce better outcomes and help you avoid common pitfalls in e-commerce.
 For your customers as well as your business.

 Their features are much more in line with customer behavior.
 And a channel like phone support is expensive, too.
 You need the staff to keep up with the volume of calls at peak times, but they might be sitting idle at other times.